Qatar Facts

 In 2010, Qatar won the bid to host the 2022 Soccer World Cup.
 Qatar is the first Arab country to host FIFA's Soccer World Cup.
 The country built nine new stadiums for this mega sports event.

-Corruption accusations and human rights violations are currently investigated and cast a huge shadow on the country.
+Corruption accusations and human rights violations are still investigated and cast a huge shadow on the country.
 Qatar is historically not a strong soccer nation and also the women's national soccer team only was introduced to win the bid but never was set up.
-Many people all over the world boycott esthe games which is a major setback for FIFA.
+Many people all over the world boycotted the games which was a major setback for FIFA.

 Lusail city by nightAmazing bridges are constructed for Lusail City

-Lusail City: A new city called Lusail City has been built in the sandy dunes close to the Northern suburbs of Doha.
+Lusail City: the modern city named Lusail City has been built in the sandy dunes close to the Northern suburbs of Doha.
 The name "lusail" comes from a desert flower.
 This city was intended for 200,000 people who live and work there and there is a very long shopping arcade, golf courses, housing, marinas, a new stadium and even a zoo with giraffes!
 There are many futuristic buildings which are cooled by solar power.

 Qatar Streetsign by Jenny Rollo at sxc.hu